Andrew-Jayne/RPyG/z_todo.md

 [] add leveling system based on battle actions
-[] add 2nd attack type for each class with new names [] add damage type (Magic, Melee) + Resistances based on Specalization
+[] add 2nd attack type for each class with new names [] add damage type (Magic, Melee) + Resistances based on Specalization [] add multi action encounters (you rest for the night but are robbed in your sleep and lose all of your gold!)